Paolo Amoroso's Journal

 It was a fun and unique experience the many visitors who attended the lectures seemed to appreciate.
 I didn't anticipate so much interest and questions in a context where people didn't expect to stumble upon science.

-This video shows Slight Agitation 4/4 and the structure where I performed.
+Prada Foundation published a video that shows Slight Agitation 4/4 and the structure where I performed.
 I'm the guy with sparse hair and glasses handling the telescope at 00:45 and 03:08, and lecturing at the whiteboard at 02:47.

 #astronomy